Juino: Characters

 Ashok is the male protagonist character of Novel.
 He is an English teacher in a school, where Katha wants to establish an agricultural lab facility.
 Ashok's introvert nature makes him shy and full of doubts.
-He values social norms highly or just too afraid to take personal decisions. yet, he falls in love with Katha from the very first day that he sees her.
+He values social norms highly or just too afraid to take personal decisions. yet, he falls in love with Katha from the first day that he sees her.